ietf-wg-cellar/matroska-specification/index_matroska.md

 For a simplified diagram of the layout of a Matroska file, see the [Diagram page](diagram.md).

-A more refined and detailed version of the EBML specifications is being [worked on here](https://github.com/Matroska-Org/ebml-specification/blob/master/specification.markdown).

 The table found below is now generated from the "source" of the Matroska specification.
 This [XML file](https://github.com/Matroska-Org/foundation-source/blob/master/spectool/specdata.xml) is also used to generate the semantic data used in libmatroska and libmatroska2\.
 We encourage anyone to use and monitor its